 As a child-safe organisation we are committed to providing welcoming, safe and accessible environments where children feel valued, listened to and considered in decisions that affect their lives.
 The need to remove or reduce the risk of child abuse informs our decision making concerning children in our care.
-We have specific policies, procedures and practices in place to support our people to achieve these commitments.

 Criminal offences have been introduced in Victoria to improve responses to child sexual abuse within organisations and the community.
 They impose a clear legal duty upon all adults to protect children from sexual abuse and to report their concerns to Victoria police: